 Moreover, he informed, “due to the difficulties at the port of Douala, out of the 1.6 million metres coming from West Africa, we could only receive 400,000 metres.
 The rest of the cargo is between the ports of Pointe-Noire and Douala.
 Negotiations are underway between Cicam's general management and the captaincies of the ports of Douala, Pointe-Noire, and Kribi.”

-Let’s note that Cicam used to produce between 4 and 5 million meters of loincloth for each of the previous celebrations of the Women’s Day.
+Let’s note that Cicam used to produce between 4 and 5 million meters of wax prints for each of the previous celebrations of the Women’s Day.
 This will not be the case this year.